WordPress/gutenberg/docs/reference-guides/theme-json-reference/theme-json-v1.md

 The last schema for version 1 is available at `https://schemas.wp.org/wp/5.8/theme.json`.

 Theme.json schemas for each WordPress version are available at `https://schemas.wp.org/wp/{{version}}/theme.json`.
 For example a schema for WordPress 5.8 is available at `https://schemas.wp.org/wp/5.8/theme.json`.

-To ensure that you're only using features available to your users, it's best to use the oldest version that your theme supports.
+See [Developing with theme.json](/docs/how-to-guides/themes/global-settings-and-styles.md#developing-with-themejson) for how to use the JSON schema in your editor.

 ## Settings